 Basic provisions -> Crop provisions -> Commodity exchange price provisions -> Actuarial documents -> Special provisions of insurance -> Catastrophic risk endorsement -> Written agreement

 The process is from general to specific.
 Each insurance agent should be familiar with each process in order to give their client a worthwhile service.

 Why do farmers buy Crop Insurance?

 Crop insurance is needed to protect the farmers, ranchers, or growers against the possible losses that may occur in running their business.
 These losses might be due to events that may be really unavoidable or beyond the insured’s control such as natural disasters like drought, freeze, and disease.
-Some of these policies also cover untimely weather events such as unable to plant due to excess moisture or poor quality of crops.
+Some of these policies also cover untimely weather events such as being unable to plant due to excess moisture or poor quality of crops.

 In most instances, the insurance companies cover the loss of income exceeding a provable amount.
-Agribusinesses can experience loss of income due to low production or price market changes.
+Agribusinesses can experience a loss of income due to low production or price market changes.
 Due to the differences, each crop may have, the types of insurance may also vary by crop and county.